danielraffel/pge-feed-in-rates/README.md

       uri: https://raw.githubusercontent.com/danielraffel/pge-feed-in-rates/refs/heads/main/2025/NBT24-generation-feed-in-rates.json
 ```

-2. Choose the correct JSON file for your current rate based on your solar activation year and whether you want generation vs delivery rates:
+2. Choose the correct JSON file for your current rate based on your solar activation year and whether you want generation vs delivery rates.
+The above configuration links to the JSON file containing 2025 hourly rates for an SBP customer who activated solar in 2024 and wants their generation feed-in rates.

-   **For specific year rates (2025):**
-   * `/2025/NBT23-delivery-feed-in-rates.json`: 2025 delivery rates for SBP Customers with applications filed in 2023
-   * `/2025/NBT23-generation-feed-in-rates.json`: 2025 generation rates for SBP Customers with applications filed in 2023
-   * `/2025/NBT24-delivery-feed-in-rates.json`: 2025 delivery rates for SBP Customers with applications filed in 2024
-   * `/2025/NBT24-generation-feed-in-rates.json`: 2025 generation rates for SBP Customers with applications filed in 2024
-   * `/2025/NBT25-delivery-feed-in-rates.json`: 2025 delivery rates for SBP Customers with applications filed in 2025
-   * `/2025/NBT25-generation-feed-in-rates.json`: 2025 generation rates for SBP Customers with applications filed in 2025
-   * `/2025/NBT26-delivery-feed-in-rates.json`: 2025 delivery rates for SBP Customers with applications filed in 2026
-   * `/2025/NBT26-generation-feed-in-rates.json`: 2025 generation rates for SBP Customers with applications filed in 2026

-   **For comprehensive multi-year rates (2025-2033):**
-   * `/2025-2033/NBT23-delivery-feed-in-rates.json`: Complete 9-year delivery rates for 2023 vintage customers
-   * `/2025-2033/NBT23-generation-feed-in-rates.json`: Complete 9-year generation rates for 2023 vintage customers
-   * `/2025-2033/NBT24-delivery-feed-in-rates.json`: Complete 9-year delivery rates for 2024 vintage customers
-   * `/2025-2033/NBT24-generation-feed-in-rates.json`: Complete 9-year generation rates for 2024 vintage customers
-   * `/2025-2033/NBT25-delivery-feed-in-rates.json`: Complete 9-year delivery rates for 2025 vintage customers
-   * `/2025-2033/NBT25-generation-feed-in-rates.json`: Complete 9-year generation rates for 2025 vintage customers
-   * `/2025-2033/NBT26-delivery-feed-in-rates.json`: 8-year delivery rates for 2026 vintage customers
-   * `/2025-2033/NBT26-generation-feed-in-rates.json`: 8-year generation rates for 2026 vintage customers

 EVCC will pull this data hourly to optimize your energy usage based on the current feed-in rates.